 - The helicopter flights are only on 3 days of the week so make sure if you want to get in or out this way that you plan accordingly.

 - There is now a shuttle company that runs between Mt.
-Shark and Sunshine Meadows although it is almost as expensive as taking a helicopter.
+Shark and Sunshine Village although it is almost as expensive as taking a helicopter.

-- If you hike in from Banff take the Sunshine Meadows Gondola as it saves you hiking a lot of elevation.
-The Gondola ran every day in 2019 but this was the first year it did so.
+- If you hike in from Banff take the Sunshine Village Gondola as it saves you hiking a lot of elevation.
+The Gondola runs every day throughout the summer.
 It is also very expensive.

-All the Canadian National Parks also have first-come, first-served campsites, and entire campgrounds, but some fill-up as early as 11:00 AM each day so reservations are recommended when able.
+All the Canadian National Parks also have first-come, first-served campgrounds, but many fill-up as early as 11:00 AM each day so reservations are recommended when able.

 Other Backcountry Huts:

 There are backcountry huts also available in many of the parks as well.
 Most seem to be available 1-year in advance and require visitors to fill out a form with no guarantee of getting a reservation.
 Here is a resource to get started if you are interested in those.

 Canadian Park Pass

 Don’t forget to budget for a Canadian National Park Pass.
 While you can purchase day passes, if you plan on being in the parks longer than a week the most economical thing to do is to purchase an annual pass called a Discovery Pass.
 The Discovery Pass can be purchased at any of the Canadian National Park entrance gates.

 - Family/Vehicle (Up to 7-people): $139.40 CAD